-Observers (using the correct eye protection, of course) will see the dark disk of the moon pass in front of the sun.
-The sun will remain (partially) visible as a crescent shape in the sky.
+An observer will see the dark disk of the moon slowly pass in front of the sun.
+The sun will remain partially visible as a crescent shape in the sky.

-Partial solar eclipses last much longer than total solar eclipses, and can be seen over a far larger area.
+Partial solar eclipses last much longer than total solar eclipses, and can be seen over a far greater area.

 Total Solar Eclipse